MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/manage-tenants-shared-schema.md

 ## Getting started

-This section outlines the basic steps for getting a tenant database and tenant running with a Dynamics NAV application.
+This section outlines the basic steps for getting a tenant database and tenant running with a [!INCLUDE[navnow](includes/navnow_md.md)] application.
 The steps assume that the application database and tenant database already exist.
-The tenant database either be an empty database or a valid Dynamics NAV 2018 database.
+The tenant database can either be an empty database or a valid Dynamics NAV 2018 database.

 1. Mount the application database to the server instance.